Deep Security Manager performance features

 The performance profile also controls the number of agent- or appliance-initiated connections that the manager will accept.
 The default of each of the performance profiles effectively balances the amount of accepted, delayed and rejected heartbeats.

 Low disk space on the database

 If the Deep Security Manager receives a "disk full" error message from the database, it will start to write events to its own hard drive and will send an email message to all users informing them of the situation.
 This behavior is not configurable.

-If you are running multiple manager nodes, the events will be written to whichever node is handling the event.
-(For more information on running multiple nodes, see Run Deep Security Manager on multiple nodes.)
+If you are running multiple manager nodes, the events will be written to the disk of whichever node is handling the event.
+(For more information on running multiple nodes, see Install Deep Security Manager on multiple nodes.)

 Once the disk space issue on the database has been resolved, the manager will write the locally stored data to the database.

 Low disk space on the manager

 If the available disk space on the computer where Deep Security Manager is installed falls below 10%, the manager generates a "Low Disk Space" alert.
 This alert is part of the normal alert system and is configurable like any other.
 (For more information, see Configure alerts.)